 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength . . .
 Love your neighbour as yourself.
 There is no commandment greater than these.”

-The Grimsby Minster is the parish church at the heart of Grimsby, the parish includes, St Marks, St Hughs and St Martins Church's
+Grimsby Minster is the parish church at the heart of Grimsby, the parish includes, St Mark's, St Hugh's, and St Martin's Churches

 The people who can help you are the parish priest or the parish safeguarding officer.
-You can contact the safeguarding officer who is Monica Kent or the Rector Cannon Andrew Dodd on 01472 277277.
-If you wish to speak to someone outside the church you can contact the diocesan safeguarding team – their contact details are available by clicking this link https://www.lincoln.anglican.org/safeguarding-overview.
-There is also information there about other places from where you can get help or advice.”
+You can contact the safeguarding officers, Monica Kent on 07879 988562 or the Team Vicar, the Reverend Katherine Farrell, on 01472 277277.
+If you wish to speak to someone outside our Parish, you can contact the Diocesan Safeguarding Team – their contact details are available by clicking this link https://www.lincoln.anglican.org/safeguarding-overview.
+There is also information there about other places from where you can get help or advice.

-Many parishes, whether they have their own parish website or not, make use of A Church Near You. https://www.achurchnearyou.com/ (ACNY).
+Many parishes, whether they have their own parish website or not, make use of A Church Near You (eg https://www.achurchnearyou.com/church/14994/).
 At the foot of every page on ACNY there is a link to a map, which has links to all national diocesan safeguarding contacts.